TaatiTeam/OCW/README.md

-# Only Connect Dataset
+# Only Connect Wall (OCW) Dataset

-The accompanying repo for the Only Connect Dataset.
+The accompanying repo for the Only Connect Wall (OCW) Dataset.

 TODO: link to the paper